armmarov/voting_smart_contract/README.md

 # Voting Module

-This module is developed for blockchain integration with CPP project.
+This module is developed for voting DApps.

 ## To compile